kpzhang/vec2link/README.md

 ### Basic Usage

-- --run /data_process/ by the following order:data_proper_time.py,data_filter.py and data_split.py
+- --run codes under /data_process/ by the following order:data_proper_time.py, data_filter.py, and data_split.py
-- --run /NE/ [Open NE](https://github.com/thunlp/OpenNE) or /struc2vec/ [struc2vec](https://github.com/leoribeiro/struc2vec) to obtain the network representation.
+- --run codes under /NE/[Open NE](https://github.com/thunlp/OpenNE) or /struc2vec/ [struc2vec](https://github.com/leoribeiro/struc2vec) to obtain the network representation.
-- --run /poissionmf/ by the following order:data_checkins.py and create_matrix to obtain the spatiotemporal check-in information representation
+- --run codes under /poissionmf/ by the following order:data_checkins.py and create_matrix to obtain the spatiotemporal check-in representation
 - --run /evaluate/ to estimate the performance of vec2link.
 The four_methods.py and model_mlp.py will generate four contrastive experiments.
 The lsh_joint.py and model_scalp.py are used to evaluate the *vec2link*

 #### Options